Family planning policies of China: Three-child policy and abolition of limits

 On December 31, 2022, the People's Government of Zezhou County, Jincheng City, Shanxi Province, promulgated a preliminary nine measures.
 In the eighth point, "Promoting the expansion of compulsory education," it is written that children from families with two or three children who have settled in Zezhou County and are employed can get 10 extra points in the Zhongkao.
 This policy attracted widespread attention.
 The Admissions Office of the Zezhou County Education Bureau staff responded that this was just an unimplemented policy because the extra points would not be taken until more than a decade later.
 In early 2023, the policy was revised from the extra points for students to financial compensation for families.

 But the new policy does not contribute much to reversing the trend of decreasing birth rate.
 Instead, China has seen population drop for the first time in over 60 years in 2022, with a drop of 850,000 people.
 The drop in population in China has increased to over 2 million in 2023.
 In April 2023, India overtook China to become the world's most populous country.

-Additional pronatalist policies
+Pro-natalist policies

+General Secretary of the Chinese Communist Party Xi Jinping has promoted pro-natalist policies and encouraged women to "actively foster a new type of marriage and childbearing culture."
 Accompanying the two-child policy, the central Chinese government and local governments also provided incentives for childbearing to families expecting their first or those eligible to have a second child.
 Starting in 2017, regional governments in China introduced preferential policies to increase the birth rate, such as reducing taxes, providing subsidies for childcare, and extending paid maternity and paternity leave for both parents.